Poker Joe

-Most popularly known for his contribution to the Nez Perce people during the Nez Perce War of 1877, Poker Joe (18?? - 1877) went by several monikers to include Little Tobacco, Hototo, and Nez Perces Joe.
+Poker Joe (18?? - 1877) was popularly known for his contribution to the Nez Perce people during the Nez Perce War of 1877.
+He went by several monikers to include Little Tobacco, Hototo, and Nez Perces Joe.
 Half French Canadian and half Nez Perce, his birth name was Joe Hale, and his tribal name was Lean Elk.
 Joe Hale gained the nickname Poker Joe through his obsession with gambling and poker.

 Initial involvement in the Nez Perce War

 Poker Joe lived in Missoula, Montana before his involvement with the Nez Perce War.
-Under the guidance of Chief Joseph, the Nez Perce avoided a run-in with soldiers and local militia in Missoula, and ended up in Yellowstone National Park—unchartered territory for the group.
+Under the guidance of Chief Joseph, the Nez Perce avoided a run-in with soldiers and local militia in Missoula, and ended up in Yellowstone National Park—uncharted territory for the group.
 In need of a navigator, they commandeered the services of a prospector named John Shivley, whom they found camping alone along the Firehole River.
 A small man with a big voice, Poker Joe acted as Shivley's interpreter for the thirteen days he was held captive.
 According to Shivley's testimony (he escaped near the Absaroka Range on September 5, 1877), the Nez Perce had no definitive leader in place, with the rather pleasant and casual Chief Joseph wearing one feather on his headpiece, while Poker Joe wore two.
 Chief Joseph was heavily involved in diplomatic duties in the days leading up to the war, which is why he is viewed as the Nez Perces leader.
 However, it was Poker Joe who carried out negotiations for much-needed supplies and was responsible for the interrogation and release of tourists detained by his tribe during the war.